Information Gathering

 crm.board.htb is found.

-Let’s add it to /etc/hosts
+Let’s add it to /etc/hosts as well.

 crm.board.htb